-The mangroves and coconut fringed sea make it a picture-perfect getaway, notwithstanding the 356 kilometers distance spanning Mumbai and Ganpatiphule.
+The mangroves and coconut-fringed sea make it a picture-perfect getaway, notwithstanding the 356 kilometers distance spanning Mumbai and Ganpatiphule.
 The sleepy hamlets around Ganpatiphule offer an escape lulling you into a surreal bliss!

 This Konkan shoreline of Harihareshwar, merely 193 kilometers from Mumbai, is a tranquil sanctuary dotted with ancient temples beckoning the weary soul.

 The spectacular sculptures showcase the artistic brilliance of sculptors of a bygone era.
-Flanked by the Bankot creek and the Arabian Sea and surrounded by four holy hills, Harihareshwar town has a truly heavenly feel.
+Flanked by the Bankot creek and the Arabian Sea and surrounded by four holy hills, Harihareshwar town has a genuinely heavenly feel.